Arthur-Akbarov/Configs/README.md

 # configs
-configuration files for different apps
+configuration files for different apps to set preferences and shortcuts

-my preferences and hotkeys for audio and video players:
  - AIMP
+ - AutoHotKey
  - Light Alloy
+ - Process Hacker
+ - Sublime Text
  - VLC media player

+Also hosts file and Windows tweaks.

-x_push.cmd script applies x's config  file from this repo x_pull.cmd script copies x's config file from the source (AppData usually)
+push.cmd scripts apply config from this repo. pull.cmd scripts copy config from source (AppData usually) to this repo.